It seems you are offline. Please check your connection and try again.

 Real carrier numbers can still vary by app and by day; this table is a guide, not a promise.

 For most quick jobs, start free.
-If a code stalls, grab a private line for a dollar and move on.
+If a code stalls, grab a private number for a dollar and move on.

-Save the burner SIM for the rare case where you truly need a long-term line in your own name.
+Save the burner SIM for the rare case where you truly need a long-term number in your own name.

 Brazil number FAQ